Diffusion on the circle and a stochastic correlation model: Introduction

+Circular statistics studies data sampled from the unit circle, \cite{jammalamadaka2001topics,mardia2000directional}.
+In this article, we study the estimation of some diffusions on the unit circle and explore a novel application to quantitative finance in stochastic correlation modeling.
+We consider two circular diffusions in this paper- the Circular Brownian Motion and the von Mises Process.
 We are interested in estimating the parameters of a discretely observed circular diffusion through maximum likelihood estimation.
-The analytical form of the TPD of the von Mises process allows us to compute MLEs without relying on fully numerical or simulation approaches for the estimation of parameters of SDEs.
-Recently \cite{garcia2019langevin} also noted the lack of knowledge of TPD of the von Mises process in the literature.
+The analytical form of the transition density of the von Mises process allows us to compute MLEs without relying on fully numerical or simulation approaches for the estimation of parameters of SDEs.
+Recently \cite{garcia2019langevin} also noted the lack of knowledge of the transition density of the von Mises process in the literature.
 They proposed numerical approaches to estimate the von Mises process.

 In this article, we consider a new approach to model correlation using circular diffusions.
 If $X$ and $Y$ are two random vectors in $\mathbb{R}^n$, then the Pearson correlation coefficient between $X$ and $Y$ is $\rho=\frac{\langle X,Y \rangle}{||X||||Y||}=\cos \theta$, where, $X=(x_1,x_2,\ldots,x_n),Y=(y_1,y_2,\ldots,y_n)$, $\langle X,Y \rangle=\sum_{i=1}^nx_iy_i$ and $||X||=\sqrt{x_1^2+x_2^2+\ldots +x_n^2}$.
 This leads to a natural choice to model $\rho$ by modelling $\theta$ as a process on the circle.
 While ideas from circular statistics have been applied earlier to the statistical analysis of financial data (see \cite{sengupta2019universal,sengupta2023circular}), the use of circular diffusion as a model for correlation has not been considered to the best of our knowledge.